Fabnexus/SQL_1/README.md

-# DATA in motion: Tiny Shop Sales
+# Query a database using SQL
-### About this project:
+## About this project:
-This case study uses PostgreSQL.
-To successfully answer all the questions you should have been exposed to the following areas of SQL:
-* Basic aggregations
-* CASE WHEN statements
- * Window Functions
- * Joins
- * Date time functions
- * CTEs
+The project involves leveraging data analysis to differentiate Dat'Assur Habitation from competitors by revising insurance contract prices based on various factors such as customer profiles, location, property ownership, and type.
+The goal is to provide transparent and competitive pricing to clients, and your role includes conducting SQL queries, performing necessary analyses, and presenting the findings and methodology in a PDF presentation.
+The analysis will assess the current state of pricing standardization to facilitate future improvements.

 ### tools:
+- SQLite Studio 3.4.1
-- PostgreSQLr
+- DB Browser
 ### Files:
+- CSV files
+- tech doc
-- SQL requests list and answers (PDF)
+- SQL requests list
+- Customer presentation